Distributionally Robust Losses for Latent Covariate Mixtures: Introduction

-is a lower bound on the worst-case subpopulation risk $\risk(\theta)$, it does not (in general) provide uniform control over subpopulations $Q_0 \in \mixdist$.
+Since the variational approximation to the dual objective is a lower bound on the worst-case subpopulation risk $\risk(\theta)$, it does not (in general) provide uniform control over subpopulations $Q_0 \in \mixdist$.
 Motivated by empirical observations that confirm the limitations of this approach, we propose and study a more ``robust'' formulation than the problem~\eqref{eq:grouploss} that provides a natural upper bound on the worst-case subpopulation risk~$\risk(\theta)$.
 Our proposed formulation variational form analogous to Eq.~\eqref{eq:variational-opt} and is estimable.

-If we consider a broader class of distributional shifts instead of simply considering subpopulations, we arrive at a more conservative formulation than the problem~\eqref{eq:grouploss}.
-In particular, a combination of our results and those of \citet{Shapiro17} yields the following corollary.
-Recalling the R\'{e}nyi divergence~\citep{ErvenHa14} of order $q$, defined by
+If we consider a broader class of distributional shifts, we arrive at a more conservative formulation than the problem~\eqref{eq:grouploss}.
+Define the R\'{e}nyi divergence-ball~\citep{ErvenHa14} of order $q$